“Money has an insidious way of making decent human beings behave in a most indecent way.”

 Ugh, omg.
 So.
 Many.
 Unnecessary.
 Words.

-Pages and pages of basketball plays, practices, of describing movements, describing scenes and events and places and personal histories of inconsequential characters – which added nothing to the overall plot.
-It felt disjointed, lacking cohesion and a strong direction.
-It was also jumpy – going from an unnecessary scene back into the main mystery.
+Pages and pages of basketball plays, practices, describing movements, describing scenes and events and places and personal histories of inconsequential characters – which added nothing to the overall plot.
+It felt disjointed, lacking cohesion and a clear direction.
+It was also jumpy – going from one unnecessary scene back into the main mystery.
 I found myself wondering why didn’t the plotting just continue with the mystery?
 What was the point of attending a basketball practice?

 Nothing.
 There was no point.
 It’s just that the author couldn’t seem to help himself; couldn’t stop injecting everything about himself into this story.
 Again, I say self-masturbatory.

 It’s also disappointing that the author felt it was necessary to create characters that were overtly misogynistic.
 Sure it’s the 1980s and there’s a “boys club” element to it, but it is possible to write something like that without having naked girls ready to be “used” by the winning team of guys.
-Considering the author, and the main character, are POC, you would think there would have been a more concerted effort to take those elements out of the story.
 There are other rewards besides women who don’t seem to have a choice in being viewed as blow-up sex dolls.
+Or at least, a different way to write it.

-The impression I get from the writing, and the author, is these things weren’t problematic then and aren’t problematic now.
-That these kinds of things are looked back on with great affection.“Just like old times,” as Spenser says.
+Because the impression I get from the writing, and the author, is that the way women were used and treated and spoken about back then wasn’t problematic, then or now.
+Instead, these kinds of things are looked back on with great affection.
+“Just like old times,” Spenser says.

-In the end, the payoff of the climatic reveal wasn’t interesting enough to make the time it took me to get the answers worth it.
+In the end, the payoff of the climactic reveal wasn’t interesting enough to make the time it took to get there worth it.
 It also felt like a letdown.
-The perceived threats that float throughout the novel, is just that – nothing more than perceived.
+The perceived threats that float throughout the novel, are just that – nothing more than perceived.

 This book is all talk, little action.
-It’s a lot of research reading, a lot of late night library runs that are interrupted by irrelevant scenes that should have been cut out.
+It’s a lot of research reading, and a lot of late-night library runs that are interrupted by irrelevant scenes that should have been cut out.